mikegagnon/gamer/README.md

 # Gamer
+An AI Laboratory for JavaScript, designed to help students (A) acquire prorgamming practice, and (B) develop MinMax-based AIs.

-An AI Laboratory for JavaScript.
-Gamer eases the development for games and AIs, specifically for games like:
+Gamer eases development for games like:

 - Tic Tac Toe
 - Connect Four